Large-Sample Properties of the Synthetic Control Method under Selection on Unobservables: SC method

+This example is a generalization of the previous one because now we have access to a noisy measurement of $\eta^{Z}$.
+Suppose that $p = 2\times T_0$ and $\phi_t(X) = Y_{t}$, $\phi_{T_0 + t}(X) = Z_{t}$ for $t \le T_0$.
+Computation analogous to the one for the two-way model demonstrates that $\Tef(\m{F}) \sim T_0$.
+As a result, the access to the additional variable that captures relevant unobserved heterogeneity can restore Assumption \ref{as:emp_set} even in situations with unobserved policy shock.

+How natural is it to assume that researchers have access to a variable like $Z_{t}$?
+The model described above is quite specific and is unlikely to be directly applicable.
+At the same time, an alternative way of interpreting this structure is to see that $Y_{t}(0)$ and $Z_t(0)$ describe outcome variables that depend on the same unit-level heterogeneity $(\eta^{Y}, \eta^{Z})$ but react differently to aggregate shocks.
+From this perspective, the model in this section is a simple example of a more flexible setup that can be used in a large class of applications.
+In Section \ref{subsec:var}, we further develop this interpretation by considering a joint dynamic model for $Y_{t}(0)$ and $Z_{t}(0)$. \\

-The two examples describe extreme cases for the behavior of $\Tef(\m{F})$, which ranges from $1$ to $T_0$.
-The behavior in the second example is akin to identification failure and may be too pessimistic.
-On the other hand, the behavior of $\Tef(\m{F})$ in the two-way model is optimistic because all information from the past is directly applicable.
-In Section \ref{sec:exm}, we show that $\Tef(\m{F})$ can be equal to $T_0$ in models that have interactive fixed effects, as long as the underlying factors $\psi_t$ are ``strong''.
-This assumption is commonly made in the econometric literature on large-$T$ panel data models and the SC method (e.g., \citealp{bai2009panel, Abadie2010, moon2015linear,moon2017dynamic,ferman2021synthetic}).
-We show in Section \ref{sec:exm} that when this assumption fails in a less extreme and arguably more practically relevant way than in our second example above, then $\Tef(\mathcal{F})$ is still increasing with $T_0$ but at a slower rate.
+The first two examples describe extreme cases for the behavior of $\Tef(\m{F})$, which ranges from $1$ to $T_0$.
+The behavior in the second example is akin to identification failure and may be considered too pessimistic.
+On the other hand, the behavior of $\Tef(\m{F})$ in the two-way model is quite optimistic because all information from the past is directly applicable.
+In Section \ref{sec:exm}, we show that $\Tef(\m{F})\sim T_0$ in models with interactive fixed effects, as long as the underlying factors $\psi_t$ are ``strong'', but is smaller in more complicated models.